v-alan-m/Warp_AI_Agentic_Orchestrator/README.md

 - Implement About and minimal JS
 - Commit safely

-Respond only with routing lines internally via router-mcp (auto_loop:true).
+Respond only with routing lines internally via router-mcp.
 When complete, output:
 DONE
 <1–3 sentence final summary>